ReVanced/revanced-patches/CONTRIBUTING.md

 ## 🌐 Submitting translations

 You can contribute translations at [translate.revanced.app](https://translate.revanced.app).

+For detailed translation guidelines and best practices, see our [Translation Guide](docs/TRANSLATIONS.md).

 ## 🧑‍⚖️ Guidelines for requesting or contributing patches